flatsurf/flatsurf/README.md

 (0, (-2*x ~ -3.4641016)) from -6 to 2
 ```

-## Build and Develop e-antic with pixi
+## Build and Develop flatsurf with pixi

 If you have cloned the source repository, make sure to pull in all the
 third-party header-only libraries by running: